This part was written by Amitai, Gizra’s CTO:

 So you’ve decided it might be right for you.
 That’s exciting!
 Send us that first email with the info we’ve asked, and if it seems right for us, we’ll schedule a video call.

-We’d like to give you a short assignment to help us see how you QA a site and hand it over back to the PM or developers.
-We estimate it should take no more than an hour.
+We’d like to give you a short assignment to help us see how you tackle problems.
+We estimate it should take no more than three to five hours.
 Please send your work to [email protected]